CAST-Extend/com.castsoftware.aip.datamart/README.md

 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+------------
+snapshot_id                          | TEXT     | The concatenation of the application name and the snapshot timestamp
 rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID
 rule_name                            | TEXT     | Rule name
 object_id                            | INT      | A source code component